SmarterApp/TDS_ItemSelectionShell/README.md

-# Welcome to the ItemSelectionShellDev Application
+# Welcome to the Item Selection Shell Application

-The ItemSelectionShellDev project is group of modules which can be used for item selection in the Student tests.
+The ItemSelectionShell project is group of modules which can be used for item selection in the Student tests.

 ## License ##
 This project is licensed under the [AIR Open Source License v1.0](http://www.smarterapp.org/documents/American_Institutes_for_Research_Open_Source_Software_License.pdf).